menglemore/physalia_metagenomics_2024/README.md

 --minv 0.1 \
 --dpi 300
 ```

+###you should get a *png output of a heatmap; can open using FileZilla on your own desktop or run the following
+mimeopen -d *png

 ### End of Lecture 2 - MetaPhlAn profiling
 ### Lecture 3 - What is GraPhlAn ?